Girl Scouts of the USA: Girl Scouts and STEM

 The Automotive, Coding for Good, Cybersecurity, Mechanical Engineering, and Robotics badges are all series of three awards that cover different areas in their respective topics.
 These badges can be earned separately but are all related by the topic that they cover.
 Additionally, these badges mostly have the same name across levels, but have unique requirements for each level that get more complex and in-depth through the different age levels.

 In June 2017, Girl Scouts announced a partnership with Palo Alto Networks to create 18 cybersecurity badges by September 2018.

-International convention
+National convention

 Every three years Girl Scouts holds an international convention, featuring voting on policies and procedures, as well as guest speakers and activities and events for upwards of 10,000 girls and Girl Scout alums.
 The 2020 convention was conducted virtually due to concerns about COVID-19, and the latest convention was held in 2023 at Walt Disney World in Florida.

 Destinations

-Once known as "Wider Opportunities" or Wider Ops, Destinations are travel opportunities for individual older Girl Scouts.
+Once known as "Wider Opportunities" or "Wider Ops", Destinations are travel opportunities for individual older Girl Scouts.
 Destinations are held within the United States and in other countries.
 Destinations are primarily international, outdoor, science, people, or apprenticeship oriented, such as kayaking in Alaska, or career oriented such as learning about working for NASA.

 A "Destination" may be a trip to one of the WAGGGS World Centers: